mauler/meeting-gate/README.rst

 How it Works ?
 --------------

-First the application need to be fed with the Tickets data, the kinds supported: bought via e-commerce, paper tickets, guest invite or local (sell on the event entrance).
+The application needs to be fed with the tickets data, the supported kind of tickets are:

++ Web Tickets (E-Commerce)
++ Paper Tickets (Classic printed)
++ Guest Invite (Requires document udentification)
++ Local sell

+This data can be loaded using: REST calls to other applications, direct database inserts, insert via admin interface.
+How it will be inserted depends your event case of use, check the Cases of Use & Setup section in Docs.

-With the ticket data loaded the dashboard can be accessed to begin the ticket validation system.
+After the data is prepared, the dashboard operation workflow is:

-The common usage is:

-1. Read the Ticket QRCODE.
+1. Someone reads the Ticket QRCODE using a device.
-2. Check if it is valid.
+2. The application check if it is a valid one.
-3. Ask the person documentation if the Ticket type requires it.
+3. If necessary asks the operator to verify the ticket owner documentation if the Ticket type requires it.
-4. Read the Wrsitband
+4. The operator reads a new Wristband or card to attached to this ticket.
-5. Confirm the entrance
+5. The operator confirms the Entry.

-After the Entry is confirmed, the data is sent to the cashless application.
+After the entrance is confirmed, the data is sent to the cashless or access control application (If enabled).